‘Cash Me Outside’ Girl To Dr. Phil: ‘I Made You Just Like How Oprah Made You’

-After the Inquisitr reported Danielle Peskowitz Bregoli would be returning to record an episode on the Dr. Phil Show this week, the 13-year-old teenager
+After the Inquisitr reported Danielle Peskowitz Bregoli would be returning to record an episode on the Dr. Phil Show this week, the 13-year-old teenager had the following to say.

 “I guess what’s good for you is I made you just like how Oprah made you.
 You were nothin’ before I came on this show.”